fastlane/docs/docs/actions/supply.md

   `timeout` | Timeout for read, open, and send (in seconds) | `300` `deactivate_on_promote` | **DEPRECATED!** Google Play does this automatically now - When promoting to a new track, deactivate the binary in the origin track | `true`
-  `version_codes_to_retain` | An array of version codes to retain when publishing a new APK | `in_app_update_priority` | In-app update priority for all the newly added apks in the release.
+  `version_codes_to_retain` | An array of version codes to retain when publishing a new APK | `changes_not_sent_for_review` | Indicates that the changes in this edit will not be reviewed until they are explicitly sent for review from the Google Play Console UI | `false`
+  `in_app_update_priority` | In-app update priority for all the newly added apks in the release.
 Can take values between [0,5] |
   `obb_main_references_version` | References version of 'main' expansion file |
   `obb_main_file_size` | Size of 'main' expansion file in bytes |